Gili Trawangan Travel Guide

 BEST THINGS TO DO ON GILI TRAWAGAN

-Aquaflight - Currently unavailable but should be back in 2017.
+Aquaflight - Currently unavailable.
 Experience a radical new water sport that is rapidly gaining in global popularity.

 Forget swimming with dolphins, how about swimming like a dolphin instead?!
 Spend time soaring and spinning through the air, diving into and out of the tropical waves.